in your browser.

 Will of the Necropolis

 : Provides a damage reduction buff when reduced below 35% HP.
-While this is a decent talent on paper, the HP cutoff is low.
-The potential for passing from over 35% to dead is high, and it requires sacrificing a lot of constant personal defense from
+While this is a decent talent on paper, it's only active when your health is low.
+It competes decently with

 : Adds an additional cooldown, reducing damage taken by 40% for 3 seconds at the cost of 1 rune.
 With the readdition of